CREATIVE ARTS THERAPY DEVON CIC

 Light Parenting

-A parent programme that uses the creative arts as a gateway to exploring and overcoming barriers to finding connection, joy and lightness in our relationships with our children
+A parent course that uses play and the creative arts as a gateway to exploring and overcoming barriers to finding connection, joy and lightness in our relationships with our children

 Nature's Play